A huge transformation in my life led me to becoming a coach and drives my belief that coaching can help anyone achieve what they have always dreamed.

 It felt challenging and scary and new and difficult but at the same time felt like I was finally in the right box.
 In fact I wasn't even in a box.
 I didn't feel the deep down need as I always had to break free, instead I just wanted to fly.
 Things began happening at the right time in the right way.
 The more I surrendered to life's plan the more it kept giving me and so it continues to.

 So who is the True You?
 Stop for a moment and listen to what you really want now.

 For me it has stopped being about what I can do to be the perfect girlfriend, friend, daughter, sister, colleague or even mother to be and it is about ME being ME.
 I am at my happiest and strongest when I am me, when I connect to my values deep down inside me, when I believe in myself and when I use that to achieve whatever I want to in life.
 Since discarding my need to be perfect, since accepting I am who I am and it is in my control to be the best I can be, things in my life have started happening, great, amazing, loving, wonderful, fun, exciting things and I know it is no coincidence that connecting to the true me has made those things happen.

-So my mission now is to spread the word, add to the wonderful work of so many coaches and practitioners helping people to be the best they can be and be the happiest version of themselves possible.
+So my mission now is to spread the word and help people to be the best they can be and be the happiest version of themselves possible.
 Imagine if we were all happy, successful, loved, appreciated, motivated, challenged individuals, wouldn't the world be a better place?
 So go on, ask yourself, who is the True You and are you honouring and living as that person?
 And if you don't know, don't worry, I didn't at first, but take that first step on the journey and let me help you connect, believe and achieve, just as I am doing.